Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Introduction

-where $\xi: \Omega \to \Real^d$ is a random variable \blue{defined on the probability space} $({ \Omega}, {\cal F},\mathbb{P})$, $F: \mathbb{R}^m \times \mathbb{R}^d \to \mathbb{R}$, and the expectation is taken over the distribution of the random vector.
-Stochastic optimization problems have been extensively studied given wide applicability in almost all areas of science and engineering, ranging from communication and queueing systems to finance (cf.~\cite{birge97introduction,shapiro2009lectures}).
-However, in most situations, this expectation \blue{along with} its derivative is unavailable in closed form requiring the development of sampling approaches.
+where $\bxi: \Omega \to \Real^d$ is a random variable {defined on the probability space} $({ \Omega}, {\cal F},\mathbb{P})$, $F: \mathbb{R}^m \times \mathbb{R}^d \to \mathbb{R}$, and the expectation is taken over the distribution of the random vector.
+Stochastic optimization problems have been extensively studied, given the wide applicability of such models in almost all areas of science and engineering, ranging from communication and queueing systems to finance (cf.~\cite{birge97introduction,shapiro2009lectures}).
+However, in most situations, this expectation and its derivative are unavailable in closed form requiring the development of sampling approaches.
 Sample average approximation (SAA)~\cite{shapiro2009lectures} and stochastic approximation (SA) represent two commonly used approaches for contending with stochastic programs.
 Our focus is on SA schemes, first considered by Robbins and Monro \cite{robbins1951stochastic} for seeking roots of a regression function with noisy observations.
 The standard SA algorithm $x_{k+1}=x_k-\alpha_k \nabla F(x_k,\xi_{k}),$ also known as the stochastic gradient descent (SGD) algorithm, updates the estimate $x_{k+1}$ based on a sampled gradient $\nabla F(x_k,\xi_{k})$.
-The convergence analysis usually requires suitable properties on the gradient map (such as Lipschitzian requirements) and the steplength sequence (such as non-summable but squuare summable).
-The almost sure convergence of $x_k$ to $x^*$, the unique optimal solution of \eqref{Problem1}, was established in \cite{blum1954multidimensional,bottou1998online,chen2006stochastic} on the basis of the Robbins-Siegmund theorem \cite{robbins1971convergence} while ODE techniques were employed for claiming similar statements in \cite{hasminskii1973stochastic,kushner2003stochastic,borkar2009stochastic}.
+The convergence analysis usually requires suitable properties on the gradient map (such as Lipschitzian requirements) and the steplength sequence (such as non-summable but square summable).
+The almost sure convergence of $x_k$ to $x^*$, the unique optimal solution of \eqref{Problem1}, was established in \cite{blum1954multidimensional,bottou1998online,chen2006stochastic} on the basis of the Robbins-Siegmund theorem \cite{robbins1971convergence} while ordinary differential equation (ODE) techniques have also been employed for claiming similar statements in \cite{hasminskii1973stochastic,kushner2003stochastic,borkar2009stochastic}.
+In addition, in~\cite{chee2018convergence}, the authors developed a statistical diagnostic test to detect the phase transition, during which the iterative procedure converges towards a region of interest in the context of SGD with constant learning rate.
 Tight bounds on the rate of convergence can be obtained by establishing the asymptotic distribution for the iterates (cf. \cite{chen2006stochastic,hasminskii1973stochastic,kushner2003stochastic,borkar2009stochastic,fabian1968asymptotic}).
-An instructive review of results up to around 2010 is provided by \cite{pasupathy2011stochastic}, while \cite{fabian1968asymptotic,hasminskii1973stochastic,kushner2003stochastic} proved the asymptotic normality of the suitably scaled iterates for SA with decreasing step-sizes.
-To be specific, the rescaled error process $\sqrt{ \alpha_k}(x_k-x^*)$ asymptotically converges in distribution to a normal distribution with zero mean \blue{and} with covariance depending on the Hessian matrix, the covariance of the gradient noise, and the steplength.
-The asymptotic normality was further investigated in \cite{chen2006stochastic} for SA with expanding truncations, an \blue{avenue} that does not require Lipschitz continuity of the gradients.
-The sequence of iterates generated by the constant steplength SA scheme is shown to be a homogeneous Markov chain with a unique stationary distribution; see \cite[Chapter 9]{kushner2003stochastic}, \cite[Chapter 17]{meyn2012markov}, and \cite{dieuleveut2017bridging}.\\
+An instructive review of results up to around 2010 was provided in \cite{pasupathy2011stochastic}, while asymptotic normality of the suitably scaled iterates for SA with decreasing step-sizes \vus{has been proven in~}\cite{fabian1968asymptotic,hasminskii1973stochastic,kushner2003stochastic}.
+To be specific, the rescaled error process $\sqrt{ \alpha_k}(x_k-x^*)$ asymptotically converges in distribution to a normal distribution with zero mean {and} with covariance depending on the Hessian matrix, the covariance of the gradient noise, and the steplength.
+Prior work on CLTs for standard stochastic approximation for smooth convex optimization can be traced to the seminal averaging paper by Polyak and Juditsky~\cite{polyak1992acceleration}.
+The asymptotic normality was further investigated in \cite{chen2006stochastic} for SA with expanding truncations, an avenue that does not require Lipschitz continuity of the gradients.
+The sequence of iterates generated by the constant steplength SA scheme has been shown to be a homogeneous Markov chain with a unique stationary distribution; see \cite[Chapter 9]{kushner2003stochastic}, \cite[Chapter 17]{meyn2012markov}, and \cite{dieuleveut2020bridging}.